arvindshmicrosoft/BlobCat/README.md

 	dotnet blobcat.dll <verb> <options>

-<verb> is currently either of:
+\<verb\> is currently either of the following:

-*concatblob*: Concatenates a set of blobs into a single blob.
+* *concatblob*: Concatenates a set of blobs into a single blob.
-*filestoblob*: Concatenates a set of on-disk files into a single blob.
+* *filestoblob*: Concatenates a set of on-disk files into a single blob.

-<options> vary for each verb, see sections below for details.
+\<options\> vary for each verb, see sections below for details.

 ## Concatenate blob-to-blob syntax
 A sample command line (for the blob-to-blob scenario) is shown below. it concatenates any files beginning with the specified prefix in the specified Azure storage account and container, into the destination Azure storage account and container.